DiffCloth: Differentiable Cloth Simulation with Dry Frictional Contact: Conclusions, Limitation, and Future Work

-Third, there is no theoretical guarantee on the convergence of the Jacobi iterations we implemented in backpropagation.
+Fourth, there is no theoretical guarantee on the convergence of the iterative solver we implemented in backpropagation.
 Although non-convergence is uncommon in our experiments, it introduces a costly switch to the slower direct solver, which we hope to fully resolve in future work.

 Finally, many of our applications were in simulation only.
 It would be more exciting if these results could be replicated in real-world settings.
 We consider connecting our differentiable cloth simulator to more real-world applications, including real-world robot-assisted dressing, material parameter identification for real-world fabric samples, computational design for sports suits, and so on.
-Closing the sim-to-real gap is a non-trivial problem, in which we believe our differentiable simulator could play a beneficial role.
+Closing the sim-to-real gap is a nontrivial problem, in which we believe our differentiable simulator could play a beneficial role.

+\begin{acks} We thank Marco Renedo for his helpful discussions on the preconditioners, Junbang Liang for his help with running the baseline comparison code, and the anonymous reviewers for their helpful comments.
+This work was supported in part by the Defense Advanced Research Projects Agency (DARPA) under grant No. FA8750-20-C-0075.